Xinxin-Lai/Statistical-Analysis-using-GLTR-HarvardNLP-/README.md

 <img width="491" alt="Nudge_Excerpt" src="https://user-images.githubusercontent.com/47131675/83314078-bb96e580-a1e6-11ea-8a0d-3a322f610c54.png">

-As you can see that it is interestingly harder for a model to predict transcripts like human's language, but easier for it to pick up what it is in a book and predict the next words.
+As you can see that it is interestingly harder for a model to predict transcripts like human's languages, but easier for it to pick up what it is in a book and predict the next word.